NVIDIA/container-canary/README.md

 Container Canary is a tool for recording those requirements in a YAML manifest and then validating containers against that manifest.
 This is particularly useful in CI environments to avoid regressions in containers.

-## Example
+## Example (Kubeflow)

-The [Kubeflow](https://www.kubeflow.org/) documentation has a [list of requirements for container images](https://www.kubeflow.org/docs/components/notebooks/container-images/#custom-images) that can be used in the Kubeflow Notebooks service.
+The [Kubeflow](https://www.kubeflow.org/) documentation has a [list of requirements](https://www.kubeflow.org/docs/components/notebooks/container-images/#custom-images) for container images that can be used in the Kubeflow Notebooks service.

 That list looks like this: